Understanding the Building Safety Act 2022: A Paradigm Shift in UK Construction

 - System selection: Choose appropriate technology platforms

-- Training program: Educate team on new requirements
+- Training programme: Educate team on new requirements

 Project Implementation